 Jot it down

 Using the content calendar to hold off some of your brilliant ideas until the right time can make all the difference.
 For example, if you get fresh cakes delivered on Monday, post about it on Monday.
 Or post about your milkshake specials during school holidays.
+You can take photos and prepare brilliant content – but hold onto it and release it in at the right time.

-Jot your ideas down, even if they are just placeholders, because sometimes it makes all the difference to post content at the time people will be most receptive.
+Jot your ideas down, even if they are just placeholders because sometimes it makes all the difference to post content at the time people will be most receptive.

 Dive into data